 The Pyramid of Menkaure:

 Khafre's son, Menkaure, built the smallest of the three main pyramids on the Giza Plateau.
 This one was only a mere 65.5m (215ft) tall, nowadays 62m (203ft), with sides of 105m (344ft) and an angle of 51.3 degrees.
-This Pyramid was thought to be altered during its construction and made a lot bigger than initially planned.
+This Pyramid was altered during construction and made much more significant than initially planned.
 The original, smaller Pyramid had a simple descending corridor and burial chamber, but when it was enlarged, a new hall was built with three portcullises and a small paneled section.
 Later still, another burial chamber, along with a storeroom, was added at a lower level.
 This Pyramid, like its two neighbors, has a north-facing entrance.